rvion/CushyStudio/docs/FAQ.md

 # Contributor License Agreement

-(totaly inspired by some other CLA found online, hence the serious & legal tone)
+(totally inspired by some other CLA found online, hence the serious & legal tone)

 Thank you for your interest in contributing to `CushyStudio` code.
 This page describes the established guidelines for contributions of code, patches and artwork to `CushyStudio`.